Advanced Method Course

 This course introduces an ethnographic method that combines participant observation with infrastructure studies, DIY, citizen sensing, and historical mapping.
 The course starts with a lecture introducing the topics including actor-network take on infrastructure and urban hybrid ecologies by mentioning a design anthropological experiment that the lecturer has conducted in Kyoto, Japan.
 Then we do a short field trip on the Chulalongkorn University Campus to explore how traces of hydrological, ecological, and historical processes make up the place.
 The fieldwork also includes a brief exercise with historical maps.
 The afternoon sessions focus on design anthropology, an interventionist approach that collaboratively studies with people material and energy flows and infrastructures that shape everyday life in the city.

 About the trainer: Atsuro Morita is an anthropologist working on science, technology, and the environment.
-He currently serves as Professor of Science, Technology, and Culture at the Human Sciences School, Osaka University, and Director of Ethnography Lab, Osaka, and a Board Member of Osaka University Foresight, co. ltd. He has conducted ethnographic research on engineering, infrastructures, watershed management, and citizen activism in DIY and repair in Japan and Thailand.
-He also works with designers, architecture, and industry to incorporate ethnography into design and architecture.
+He currently serves as Professor of Science, Technology, and Culture at the Human Sciences School, Osaka University, Director of Ethnography Lab, Osaka, and a Board Member of Osaka University Foresight, co. ltd. He has conducted ethnographic research on engineering, infrastructures, watershed management, and citizen activism in DIY and repair in Japan and Thailand.
+He also works with designers, architects, and industry to incorporate ethnography into design and architecture.
 Currently, he is working with activists, designers, and artists in Kyoto to explore the urban landscape as a hybrid watershed where water, ecological processes, industrial material flows, and energy intersect.
 In this project, he and colleagues are developing critical making, a new method of social research that combines ethnography, DIY, and prototyping.

 Videography and the Analysis of Interaction